AterDev/Perigon.docs/Content/docs/Perigon/en-US/10.0/Introduction.md

 ## What is Perigon.CLI?

-DRY stands for "Don't Repeat Yourself," and Copilot implies a co-pilot that reduces repetitive work and boosts efficiency.
+`Perigon` is a streamlined form of "peregrine," referring to the peregrine falcon—a remarkably swift bird of prey that symbolizes efficiency and agility.
+Additionally, the word "Perigon" itself carries the meaning of "panorama," reflecting the tool's commitment to delivering comprehensive development support and empowering developers to build applications efficiently.

 Perigon.CLI is a .NET-based tool distributed through NuGet.
 It offers four core capabilities:

 - **Solution templates**: well-designed, clearly layered, widely applicable Web API templates built on:
   - ASP.NET Core